Skip to main content

 The numbers

-Sterilizing street dogs is no small feat anywhere, and in Lucknow over the past six years, our team faced some unprecedented challenges—one being, of course, the COVID-19 pandemic and the lockdowns implemented in response.
+Sterilizing street dogs is no small feat anywhere, and in Lucknow over the past six years, our team faced some unprecedented challenges—including the COVID-19 pandemic and the lockdowns implemented in response.

 All this requires trained staff, vehicles, proper holding facilities and funding to keep everything running smoothly.
-And running smoothly requires the work of over 60 people, the use of six vehicles and constant communication between senior management and multiple external partners.
+Over the years, running smoothly has required the work of as many as 60 people (at peak), the use of six vehicles and constant communication between senior management and multiple external partners.

 This is what it takes to maintain the high welfare standards and protocols for the dogs who come into our care.
 Each week, we house, feed and provide for the needs of 300 to 400 dogs at the facility.

 Lucknow’s success is showing the potential of scaling up humane street dog management in larger cities.
-“Achieving and maintaining high sterilization and vaccination rates in a city of this size proves that humane and effective street dog management is possible, despite the challenges of an ever-expanding urban landscape,” Dr. Arvind Rao, additional municipal commissioner for the LMC, recently observed.
+“Achieving and maintaining high sterilization and vaccination rates in a city of this size proves that humane and effective street dog management is possible, despite the challenges of an ever-expanding urban landscape,” Dr. Arvind Rao, additional municipal commissioner for the Lucknow Municipal Corporation, recently observed.

 Reaching every corner of the city